copier-org/copier/README.md

     # Create a project from a local path
     run_auto("path/to/project/template", "path/to/destination")

-    # Or from a git URL.
+    # Or from a Git URL.
     run_auto("https://github.com/copier-org/copier.git", "path/to/destination")

     # You can also use "gh:" as a shortcut of "https://github.com/"